ItalyPaleAle/traefik-forward-auth/docs/02-configuration.md

    - `address`: `http://traefik-forward-auth:4181/portals/main`
       This is the address of the `traefik-forward-auth` container within your Docker network.
 In this example, we are assuming the container/service is named `traefik-forward-auth`.
 Also note that the internal communication happens over HTTP by default.
-   - `authResponseHeaders`: `X-Forwarded-User,X-Authenticated-User`
+   - `authResponseHeaders`: `X-Forwarded-User,X-Forwarded-Displayname,X-Authenticated-User`
       This is optional, but allows your application to read the ID of the authenticated user through the request header `X-Forwarded-User`.
 Alternatively, `X-Authenticated-User` contains a JSON object similar to `{"provider":"provider-name","user":"user-id"}`.
+In addition, `X-Forwarded-Displayname` optionally contains the display name of the user (if available).

 4. Configure Traefik to expose your applications, including: